-Diagnosis starts with a medical history and physical exam.
+Diagnosis starts with a health history and physical exam.
 An internist or primary

-care healthcare provider will often makes the diagnosis.
+care healthcare provider will often make the diagnosis.
 You may be sent to a cardiologist

 An electrocardiogram (ECG) is very important for a diagnosis.
 Healthcare providers

 use this test to study the heart signal and rhythm.
-A skilled reader can find AFib
+In some cases, the diagnosis can

 Other tests might be used to help plan treatment.
 These might include:

-- Blood work, to check for thyroid levels, diabetes, and possible medical conditions
+Blood work, to check for thyroid levels, diabetes, and possible health conditions

 How is atrial fibrillation treated?